Rough Bank, Miserden: Habitat and flora

-The site lies in the Cotswold Area of Outstanding Natural Beauty near Miserden and is one of several sites of ancient herb-rich pasture which remain in the area.
+The site lies in the Cotswold Area of Outstanding Natural Beauty near Miserden and is one of several sites of ancient herb-rich pasture that remain in the area.
 It lies on Jurassic limestone.

-The grassland includes upright brome, tor-grass, sheep's fescue and a range of plants which flourish on calcareous soils.
+The grassland includes upright brome, tor-grass, sheep's fescue and a range of plants that flourish on calcareous soils.
 These include autumn gentian, clustered bellflower, common calamint, ploughman's spikenard and rock rose.
-There are large quantities of kidney vetch on the site.

-A wide range of orchids flourish including fly orchid, bee orchid, green-winged orchid, fragrant orchid and the greater butterfly orchid.
-Pyramidal orchids grow in abundance.
+There are large quantities of kidney vetch on the site and horseshoe vetch is also present.
+A wide range of orchids flourish including fly orchid, bee orchid, green-winged orchid, fragrant orchid, early purple orchid, autumn lady's tresses, pyramidal orchid and lesser and greater butterfly orchid.

 Woodland and scrub areas support such plants as broad-leaved helleborine, white helleborine and nettle-leaved bellflower.
 Columbine is recorded.

 The reserve is biologically rich – the main area of flower-rich grassland is a Site of Special Scientific Interest (SSSI) and is home to 33 species of butterfly, 42 species of nationally scarce and rare moths and 12 species of orchid.

-The Rough Bank sward is full of characteristic lime-loving plants such as horseshoe vetch, autumn gentian, clustered bellflower, ploughman's spikenard and rock rose.

-The impressive abundance of orchids includes early purple, fly, bee, fragrant, lesser butterfly, pyramidal and autumn lady's tresses.

-The Rough Bank site was purchased by Butterfly Conservation in 2012 with the help of a significant grant from Natural England, funding from The Gloucestershire Naturalists Society and generous donations from many individual supporters.
-It has become part of the Cotswolds Commons and Beechwoods National Nature Reserve (NNR) and is managed in collaboration with Natural England and the National Trust.
+The Rough Bank site was purchased by Butterfly Conservation in 2012 with the help of a significant grant from Natural England, funding from The Gloucestershire Naturalists Society and donations from individual supporters.
+It has become part of the Cotswold Commons and Beechwoods National Nature Reserve (NNR) and is managed in collaboration with Natural England and the National Trust.

-Directions

-Arriving by public transport is possible on the number 23 bus from Stroud, alighting at The Camp.
-Buses are limited so please check the timetable on the day you intend to travel.

-The reserve entrance is at SO914 087 just south of The Camp – a small hamlet on the minor road called Calf Way which connects the B4070 (Birdlip to Stroud road) with Bisley.

-The nearest post code is: GL6 7HN

-Continue through The Camp on to Calf Way and when you reach the fork in the road, head to the right - the entrance is a few minutes further down the road on your right.

-There is a small car park inside the reserve entrance - the traffic is fast along this road so please take great care when turning in and out and be aware of riders using the bridleway.
-There is no safe roadside parking and the gateway should not be blocked when the car park is closed, as farm machinery needs access at all times.